Wyandot County Organic Wapsie Valley Heirloom Corn

 Shelby County Organic Corn

-Corn, a core staple food crop for so many cultures worldwide, and was originally developed by the ancient peoples of Mesoamerica, dates back more than 6000 years.
-The Clinehens chose the most flavorful organic hybrid seed for our Original Corn Tortilla Chips, Black Bean & Corn Tortilla Chips, Cornbread Crackers, Fresh Masa, and Fresh Corn Tortillas.
-This variety is chosen for the best performance in the ancient Mayan process of Nixtamal, which we use for making our Original Corn Tortilla Chips, our Black Bean & Corn Tortilla Chips, our Corn Cracker Minis, and our Fresh Corn Tortillas.
-Nixtamal creates the great flavor that's integral to corn tortillas and makes B vitamins in corn bioavailable, turning the corn into a superfood.
+Corn, more accurately "Maize", is a core staple food crop for so many cultures worldwide, and was originally developed by the ancient peoples of Mesoamerica, starting more than 6000 years ago.
+The Clinehens chose the most flavorful Organic corn seed for our Original Corn Tortilla Chips, Black Bean & Corn Tortilla Chips, Cornbread Crackers, Fresh Masa, and Fresh Corn Tortillas.
+This variety is chosen for the best performance in the ancient Mayan process of Nixtamal, which we use for making our Original Corn Tortilla Chips, Black Bean & Corn Tortilla Chips, Corn Cracker Minis, Fresh Masa, and Fresh Corn Tortillas.
+Nixtamal creates the great flavor that's integral to corn tortillas and makes the B vitamins in corn bioavailable, turning the corn into a superfood.

 Our organic hybrid corn is grown by Chris Clinehens his daughter, Ginger, and his wife, Kim, at Clinehens Organic Farm in Shelby County, Ohio.
 The Clinehens never use GMO varieties, as is required to be Certified Organic.

 A full kernel heirloom, this unnamed Heirloom Popcorn has been saved for generations, by the Hershberger’s extended family, who grow it using horse drawn equipment, on the Hershberger Family Farms in Morgan County, Ohio.